ppeble/emissary-ingress.dev/content/en/docs/3.7/howtos/tracing-lightstep.md

+---
-# Distributed Tracing with OpenTelemetry and Lightstep
+title: Distributed Tracing with OpenTelemetry and Lightstep
+---

 In this tutorial, we'll configure [Emissary](https://www.getambassador.io/products/edge-stack/api-gateway) to initiate a trace on some sample requests, collect them with the OpenTelemetry Collector and use Lightstep to visualize them.